DeanMauro/Orchestrator-RED/README.md

 1. Install `Node.js`, `npm`, and `node-RED`.

-2 a.
-Navigate to your node-RED directory and run `npm install node-red-contrib-uipath-orchestrator`
+2. (a) Navigate to your node-RED directory and run `npm install node-red-contrib-uipath-orchestrator`

 OR

-2 b.
-Start node-RED, navigate to the hamburger menu in the top right corner, select *Manage Palette*, and add the UiPath Orchestrator nodes.
+2 (b) Start node-RED, navigate to the hamburger menu in the top right corner, select *Manage Palette*, and add the UiPath Orchestrator nodes.

 ## Nodes